3. Toni Kroos

 De Bruyne isn’t the best footballer in the world, but he’s arguably the most complete.
 Creative, powerful, skillful, and dynamic, the Manchester City man can pass, shoot, dribble, tackle and cross – and all with either foot.
 His vision for passes while also being able to snap out a goal from nowhere indeed makes him the best midfielder in the world.

 The Belgian contributes in every phase of the game; he has the technical ability of a luxury player without being anything like a luxury.
 He was the star man in Manchester City’s record-breaking title triumph in 2017-18.
-De Bruyne was also voted the ‘Premier League player of the season’ for the 2019-2020 season.
+De Bruyne was also voted the ‘Premier League Player of the Season for the 2019-2020 season.
+He was one of the best Belgium players in Euro 2020, where his team reached the last 8.